Volunteer Thank You

 Beswick Drive Tree Planting

 CLNA received BeautifySJ grant funds to replace 13 trees on Beswick Drive.
 Approximately 40 volunteers arrived to plant trees on the designated September 2018 planting date.
 Eight Neighbors volunteered to adopt a tree, keeping an eye on its’ welfare and watering via the City watering system.
-Five trees remain to be adopted.
-Want to Adopt a Tree?
-Let us know.
+In November of 2021 ten trees were planted at Blossom Hill and Poughkeepsie.
+In 2022, the plan is to replace trees on Beswick Drive that have been removed due to damage from trucks and accidents.